-- (1) Requirements for Repurchase of loans due to monetary default or delinquency - (a) Loans Backing Securities Issued before January 1, 2003.
+- (1) Requirements for buying out loans due to monetary default or delinquency - (a) Loans Backing Securities Issued before January 1, 2003.

-For loans backing a Ginnie Mae security with an issue date before January 1, 2003, Issuers may repurchase any pooled loan without written permission from

-Ginnie Mae if (1) the loan is due, but unpaid for three consecutive months (see example in subsection (c) below)or (2) for four consecutive months one missed payment remains uncured.
+For loans backing a Ginnie Mae security with an issue date before January 1, 2003, Issuers may buy out any pooled loan without written permission from Ginnie Mae if (1) the loan is due, but unpaid for three consecutive months (Please See MBS Guide Chapter 18, Part 3, § B(1)(c) below for an example) or (2) for four consecutive months one missed payment remains uncured.